 |Case terminal digits 4-6:||Lori Murray||415-522-2093|

 About Magistrate Judge Elizabeth Laporte

-Magistrate Judge Elizabeth Laporte was appointed in 1998.
-She has presided over numerous civil cases through trial or other disposition, including patent, trademark, copyright, employment, civil rights and environmental cases.
-She also has conducted over 1000 settlement conferences, handled criminal matters, and resolved discovery disputes.
+Since joining the court in 1998, Magistrate Judge Elizabeth D. Laporte has presided over numerous civil cases through trial or other disposition, including patent, trademark, copyright, employment, civil rights and environmental cases and has conducted over 1000 settlement conferences.

 A 1982 graduate of Yale Law School and a Marshall Scholar, she clerked for the Honorable Marilyn Hall Patel of this Court.
 She was a partner at the boutique litigation firm of Turner & Brorby and an Administrative Law Judge for the California Department of Insurance.
 In 1996, she began serving as Chief of Special Litigation for the San Francisco City Attorney's Office, and was named a Lawyer of the Year by California Lawyer.
 Judge Laporte serves on the editorial board of the Federal Courts Law Review, the Board of Governors for the Northern California Chapter of the Association of Business Trial Lawyers and the Judicial Advisory Board of The Sedona Conference.